Menu

 Member at Large

-Assistant Professor, Educational Policy & Practice, University of Arizona
+Associate Professor, Educational Policy & Practice, University of Arizona

 Dr. Hortensia "Meg" Cota is an Associate Professor of Practice at the University of Arizona's College of Education.
 She plays a pivotal role in her department as a teaching faculty member and Director of the Master of Educational Leadership degree and Administrative Certification Preparation programs for school principals and superintendents.
 With over two decades of experience in K-12 public education, Dr. Cota's career spans from teaching and serving as an administrator in Tucson-area public schools to a statewide role as a program specialist at the Arizona Department of Education.
 She is committed to improving educational outcomes for students and preparing future leaders for the dynamic landscapes of today’s school systems.